reconquest/gunter/README.md

 Gunter is a configuration system which was created with KISS (Keep It Short and Simple) principle in mind.

-Gunter takes a files and directories from the templates directory, takes a configuration data from the configuration file written in TOML language, and then create directories with the same names, renders template files via *Go template engine*, and puts result to destination directory.
+Gunter takes a files and directories from the templates directory, takes a configuration data from the configuration file written in TOML language, and then create directories with the same names (without `.template` suffix, if exists), renders `*.template` files via *Go template engine*, and puts result to destination directory.

+Non-template files and directories will by just copied to destination directory.

 Of course, **gunter** will save file permissions including file owner uid/gid of the copied files and directories.